ZhiyuanChen/CHANfiG/README.md

 Enough is enough, it is time to make a change.

 We need attribute-style access, and we need it now.
-`dict.name` and `dict.parent.children.name` are all you need.
+`dict.name` and `dict.parent.children.name` is all you need.

 Although there have been some other works that achieve a similar functionality of attribute-style access to dict members.
-Their Config objects either use a separate dict to store information from attribute-style access (EasyDict), which may lead to inconsistency between attribute-style access and dict-style access;
+Their Config object either uses a separate dict to store information from attribute-style access (EasyDict), which may lead to inconsistency between attribute-style access and dict-style access;
 or re-use the existing `__dict__` and redirect dict-style access (ml_collections), which may result in confliction between attributes and members of Config.

-To overcome the aforementioned limitations, we inherit the Python built-in `dict` to create `FlatDict`, `DefaultDict`, `NestedDict`, `Config`, and `Registry` objects.
+To overcome the aforementioned limitations, we inherit the Python built-in `dict` to create `FlatDict`, `DefaultDict`, `NestedDict`, `Config`, and `Registry`.
 We also introduce `Variable` to allow sharing a value across multiple places, and `ConfigParser` to parse command line arguments.

 ### FlatDict